quyang-hub/vehicle-density-estimation/README.md

 If you want to replace the dataset, you can use the variable dataset = 'dataset name' in the train.py file.
 There are also a number of parameters that can be modified to suit your needs, such as learning rate, epochs, etc.

 ## Test

+Download our trained model, [Trancos](链接: https://pan.baidu.com/s/17rBglueGXt7jHfas7cj95A?pwd=skas 提取码: skas).

+**If you want to use our model quickly, you can use the test.py file directly and modify the path to the model in the file to get our results quickly.**

 - test.py